 TDF is not recommended for use in adolescents with renal impairment.
 TDF should not be initiated in adolescents with renal impairment and should be discontinued in adolescents who develop renal impairment during TDF therapy.

-The recommendations for monitoring renal function in adolescent patients without renal risk factors prior to and during TDF therapy are provided in Table 1 overleaf.
+The recommendations for monitoring renal function in all adolescent patients prior to and during TDF therapy are provided in Table 1 below.